kousu/arch-conf/README.md

 ## Working with this

-The trick is to express configuration as config files instead of as commands that change state.
+The trick is to express configuration as much as possible as config files instead of as commands that change state.
 So, instead of `systemctl enable`, directly create symlinks in `/etc/systemd`; instead of `ip addr add` use a tool like `iwd`, `netctl`, `netplan`, `NetworkManager`, and figure out and *deploy* the config files it would write for itself; instead of ``.
 Pick your apps and daemons that understand `.d` directories (e.g. ..., ..., ..., `/etc/cron.d/`, ...), make use of them: they are there specifically so multiple packages can combine their efforts without stepping on each other.

+In the rare cases you cannot express configuration as files on the system, use a post-install script, or maybe deploy cronjobs (or systemd timers, if that's your thing).

 ## Related Work